sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp1: 20

 *** =instructions1
-Get the highest budget spent making a film for each year, for each country, sorted by release year and country.
+Get the release year, country, and highest budget spent making a film for each year, for each country.
+Sort your results by release year and country.
 *** =solution1
 ```{sql}
 SELECT release_year, country, MAX(budget)